Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Generalization and Customization

-With the configuration chosen from the pre-study we repeat Steps (2)-(4) to perform the actual test.
-With the selected configurations, we create the synthetic dataset in Step (2).
-With this dataset we evaluate the performance of $h_S$ on the test set by training and testing $h_S$ for five iterations of Steps (3,4).
+Different configurations for the AM-, WGAN-, VAE-based set-ups can yield very different results.
+Therefore, we perform in a pre-study Steps (1) to (4) with various hyperparameter configurations.
+We then choose the configuration that yields the best performance of $h_S$.
+With the configuration chosen from the pre-study we repeat Steps (1)-(4) to perform the actual experiment.
+With the selected configurations, we train $h_T$ in Step (1), and we create the synthetic dataset in Step (2).
+With this dataset we evaluate the performance of $h_S$ on the test set by training and testing $h_S$ on Steps (3,4).
 We use a validation set and save periodically the parameters of $h_S$.
 We choose the parameters which yield the best validation performance and use this model to classify the test set.

-For the WGAN comparison, we assume that the host releases synthetic data, which are synthesized from a WGAN generator, in order to train $h_S$.
-For this comparison to be on equal terms, we design the WGAN such that the WGAN generator has a similar architectural configuration as $h_T$.
+For the WGAN and VAE comparisons, we assume that the host releases synthetic data, which are synthesized from a WGAN generator or a VAE decoder, in order to train $h_S$.
+For this comparison to be on equal terms, we design the generative models such that the WGAN generator ($G_{WGAN}$) and the VAE decoder ($D_{VAE}$) have a similar architectural configuration as $h_T$, since $h_T,G_{WGAN},D_{VAE}$, are the models that contain the task knowledge in the respective methods.
 Furthermore, we train $h_S$ with the original training data and evaluate it on the test set in order to understand the impact of similarity (in terms of architecture and size) onto the performance of $h_S$.